dhlab-basel/JourneyStar/docs/index.markdown

 RDF-star makes embedding triples directly within other triples possible, we can represent the core statements with their metadata as an annotated triples where the core triples take the subject or object positions.
-In the ontology, we have definied properties for this that can be used for annotated triples.
+In the ontology, we have defined properties for this that can be used for annotated triples.

 To keep this ontology generic, we have employed the existing ontologies and extended the existing definitions of the classes and properties in other ontologies such as [schema](https://schema.org/) and [Trip](http://ontology.eil.utoronto.ca/icity/Trip/Trip) through defining subclasses.
 The ontology serialized in Turtle can be found [here](https://github.com/dhlab-basel/trip-ontology/blob/main/tripOntology.ttl).

-This ontology has the prefix `trip-onto` and the namespace `http://journeyStar.dhlab.ch/ontology/trip-onto#`.
+This ontology has the prefix `trip-onto` and the namespace `http://journey-star.dhlab.unibas.ch/ontology/JourneyStar#`.

 ```
 <http://journeyStar.dhlab.ch/ontology/trip-onto> rdf:type owl:Ontology ;